Eggers ImagesPhotographer Male Costa Mesa, California, US

 For outfits. don't just throw some clothes in a suite case and have me pick out what to wear.
 I have absolutely no way of knowing how things fit or what might look good together.
 All too often, I don't even notice the potentially best outfit until it’s too late.
 (There's been a number of times when a model put on a really cute outfit after a shoot that would have perfect to shoot in, that I never even saw in the the pile of clothing.)

-Assemble four or five coordinated outfits, including clothing, shoes and accessories, that match the theme of the shoot.
+Assemble four or five coordinated outfits, including clothing, shoes, accessories, and any sports gear that might be required that match the theme of the shoot.
 (With younger/preteen/tween models I generally go for cute and colorful.
 With older models, I tend to go for commercially edgy.)

 Anything worn underneath can't be noticeable.
 I've had younger models wear cut-offs, jean shorts, Bermuda shorts, black tights and a variety of other bulky and distracting garments.
 None of that works.
 It all looks tacky in the shots.
 I've had a number of times when something distracting showed through, because parents wanted to make it very obvious that the model was wearing something underneath.
 That ruined the shoot.